Not really a blog, just some stuff that a future me might need to remember one day.

 mysql> prompt \d>

-Another useful setting is the pager
+Another useful setting is the pager to help you scroll through bigger

 result sets.
-You can use common Unix paging programs like less
+You can use common Unix paging programs like less or

 mysql> pager more